 Family connections could make all the difference when it comes to immigration.
 A family relationship could provide sponsorship and eligibility for a permanent visa.
-Familial affiliation could also enable a person to immigrate along with other family members.
+The familial affiliation could also enable a person to immigrate along with other family members.

 U.S. immigration laws have complex rules about family immigration, however.
 Many people find it helpful to consult a Wheaton family immigration lawyer at the start of a proceeding or if a problem arises.
 An experienced immigration attorney knows what to expect from the process and how to effectively document eligibility criteria.
 En Español.